 123 opulent suites and villas are adorned with Thai silks and teak wood furnishings.
 Views over the meticulously landscaped gardens or verdant rice terraces are simply stunning and the wonderful staff completes the overwhelming decadence felt while staying here.

 There is plenty of choice for dining here, with four restaurants serving a range of cuisines from regional Thai dishes to French fare, as well as a patisserie and the option for private dining.

-The indulgent Ayurvedic spa offers complex treatments and wellness and exercise programs including dedicated yoga programs.
+The indulgent Ayurvedic spa offers complex treatments and wellness and exercise programmes including dedicated yoga programmes.
 The culinary academy is a fantastic way to learn about Northern Thai cuisine and afterwards enjoy your own creations.
-The cultural center focuses on understanding the history and traditions of the region and your children can also learn about Northern Thailand in the Lanna Kids Club while experiencing new and exciting adventures and activities.
+The cultural centre focuses on understanding the history and traditions of the region and your children can also learn about Northern Thailand in the Lanna Kids Club while experiencing new and exciting adventures and activities.
 There are also two fabulous pools for you to enjoy.

 The 54 one and two bedroom colonial suites at the Dhara Dhevi are housed in a beautiful two-storey building with views over the pool and landscaped gardens.
 Each suite has high ceilings and rich décor of marble, golden teak and Thai Silks.
 The 64 individual Villas each have a living room complete with piano on the lower floor and a bedroom upstairs.
 Some villas have a private plunge or swimming pool overlooking the rice terraces.
 There are also five opulent Residences for parties of up to 12.